Add a S3 DNS record to Cloudflare

 Before configuring your Amazon hosted site, ensure that you have a corresponding CNAME DNS record set up in the Cloudflare DNS app.
 Learn how to add S3 DNS records to Cloudflare.

-**Configuring CORS (Cross Origin Resource Sharing) directions from Amazon:**
+Configure CORS (Cross Origin Resource Sharing) for Amazon

-Configuring your bucket for CORS is easy.
-To get started, open the Amazon S3 Management Console, and follow these simple steps:
+To configure your bucket for CORS, open the Amazon S3 Management Console, and follow these steps:

-1) Right click on your Amazon S3 bucket and open the “Properties” pane.
+- Right click on your Amazon S3 bucket to open the Properties pane.

-- Cloudflare passes Access-Control-Allow-Origin header through unaltered from the origin server to the browser
+- Cloudflare passes the Access-Control-Allow-Origin header through unaltered from the origin server to the browser.

 For more information on using CORS with Amazon S3, please see the Amazon S3 Developer Guide.

 After creating the above CNAME with CloudFront or an ELB set up with a SSL certificate, you will be able to use Full SSL with Cloudflare, but not Full(Strict).
-If you want to use Full(Strict) SSL, you will need to set up AWS ELB with a custom certificate signed by a trusted CA.
+If you want to use Full(Strict) SSL, you will need to set up AWS ELB with a custom certificate signed by a trusted Certificate Authority (CA).

 Using Origin CA with AWS S3